olewsaa/amateur-radio/pat-amd64/Install-VARA-AMD64.md

 # Installing VARA on amd64 using Linux.

 ## Install VARA on Linux, amd64.
 Wine and VARA.
-I did not install Winlink Express, I use PAT, just download the latest version, https://github.com/la5nta/pat/releases and install the dep package.
+I did not install Winlink Express, I use pat, just download the latest version, https://github.com/la5nta/pat/releases and install the dep package.